-ExpressVPN is a British Virgin Islands-based Virtual Private Network (VPN) provider, which was founded in 2009.
+ExpressVPN is a well-established, British Virgin Islands-based Virtual Private Network (VPN) provider, founded in 2009.

-This provider has been my go-to VPN provider for the last few years, and I’ve found that the service delivers fast, reliable and well-protected access to content around the globe.
+This provider delivers fast, reliable, and well-protected access to content around the globe.

 In this review, I’ll answer the following questions and also provide other important information about the VPN provider’s services:

-What type of security and privacy protections does ExpressVPN provide to their customers?
+- What type of security and privacy protections does ExpressVPN provide to its customers?

 Is ExpressVPN Right For You?

-ExpressVPN provides some of the fastest connections in the VPN industry today.
+ExpressVPN provides fast connections that can handle most online activities.
 They also provide excellent privacy and security protections, as well as reliable access to numerous streaming services.

-The VPN service offers 1-month, 6-month and 1-year subscription options.
-By using our link to the site, you can get 3 free months added to your 1-year subscription.
+The VPN service offers 1-month, 6-month, and 1-year subscription options.
+By using our link to the site, you can get a fantastic deal.

 A 30-day money-back guarantee is available for all plans.

-ExpressVPN is arguably the best option for VPN users looking for the fastest, most comprehensive access to streaming services around the globe.
+ExpressVPN is a reliable option for VPN users looking for fast, comprehensive access to streaming services around the globe.
 The service also does a top-notch job of protecting your online privacy.

 |Streaming Support:||HD & 4K HDR|